rafalbachorz/rafalbachorz.github.io/_posts/2020-12-20-Sample-post.md

 mathjax: true
 ---

-The stationary Schr&ouml;oedinger equation in most generic form can be writte as:
+The stationary Schr&ouml;oedinger equation in most generic form can be written as:

 $$ \hat{H}\Psi = E\Psi $$

-where $\hat{H}$ is an operator called Hamiltonian.
+where $\hat{H}$ is an operator called the Hamiltonian.
+It contains the complete information about the kinetic and potential energy of the system.

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.